Is poetry really the way into a lover’s heart? Here’s the Swan of Avon, Mr. William Shakespeare himself, having a go at

 Here, Master Will is attempting to flatter his swarthy-skinned mistress by underscoring how she doesn’t conform to pale-faced Elizabethan standards of beauty while mocking poets who overstate their lovers’ charms.
 However, judging by the limited number of women I have courted, I don’t see this strategy working well at all.

-For example, I wouldn’t attempt to flatter my beloved with these lines
+For example, I would not have attempted to flatter my late beloved wife with these lines:

 My mistress’s breasts are fairly flat